MightyPork/sdscp/README_EXTRA.md

 // Simplify arithmetic expressions at compile time.
 // This effectively evaluates any parts of an expression that doesn't use variables.
 #pragma simplify_expressions true

+// Use push-pop trampolines to optimize code size.
+// Only meaningful if there are many functions with more than 2 arguments
+#pragma push_pop_trampolines false
 ```

 Other pragmas: